Best Checking Accounts for Minimizing Overdraft Fees

 senior woman holding overdraft fees

 Is overdrafting your checking account a bad habit you can’t break?
-Then at least you can limit the damage by choosing an account that keeps the cost of overdrafts relatively low.
+You can limit the damage by choosing an account that keeps the cost of overdrafts relatively low.

 Overdraft fees can turn even a small purchase into a big expense.